Miniature bull riding: Miniature Bull Riding Association

-The Miniature Bull Riders Association (MBR) was created in 2010 as a small stock contractor and now has its own finals event in Las Vegas, Nevada at the same place and time as the adult finals, the National Finals Rodeo.
+The Miniature Bull Riders Association (MBR) was created in 2010 as a small stock contractor and had its own finals event in Las Vegas, Nevada, at the same place and time as the adult finals, the National Finals Rodeo.
 More than 50 riders from ages 6 to 14 compete in circuit events across the United States.

 In 2011, two-time Professional Bull Riders (PBR) World Champion bull rider Chris Shivers became part owner of the MBR to help develop future PBR riders.
 As of February 28, 2015, the PBR became the presenting sponsor of the MBR.
-Shivers and former PBR bull rider Mike White both have had sons competing on this tour.
+Shivers and Professional Rodeo Cowboys Association (PRCA) World Champion bull rider Mike White both have sons that competed on this tour.

 Tuff-N-Nuff Rodeo Association

 Another organization, Tuff-N-Nuff Miniature Rodeo Association, brought miniature bull riding to the National Western Stock Show for the first time in January 2014.
-Johnny Hopkins, a retired professional bull rider who owns the association, used a scaled-down version of his circuit.
-The Miniature Rodeo Association is now the largest association in the world, and holds multiple divisions for competitors based on age: tiny tots, 4 and under; pee wees, 5- and 6-year-olds; juniors, 7 to 10 years old; seniors, 11 to 14 years old; super seniors, 15 to 19 years old; and open, which is any age.
+Johnny Hopkins, a retired professional bull rider who owned the association, used a scaled-down version of his circuit.

+The Miniature Rodeo Association became the largest association in the world, and held multiple divisions for competitors based on age: tiny tots, 4 and under; pee wees, 5- and 6-year-olds; juniors, 7 to 10 years old; seniors, 11 to 14 years old; super seniors, 15 to 19 years old; and open, which was any age.
 "Putting them on their first bull or their first bucking horse, no matter what age they are, we have the livestock for getting them off to a good start," Johnny Hopkins said.
 "And we pride ourselves on that.
 We build their confidence one ride at a time."

-Tuff-N-Nuff now owns about 70 head of cattle, one of the largest herds in the industry.
+Tuff-N-Nuff owned about 70 head of cattle, one of the largest herds in the industry.
 Hopkins deliberately purchased bulls that did not buck as much, and were therefore less attractive to most contractors, as he felt that "if they purchased bulls that the kids could ride and learn on and build their confidence, they would get along so much better than if the kids were bucked off all the time".

 The Hopkins also added other types of miniature events.
 In 2015, they added the Miniature Rodeo World Tour.
-The organization, its events, and tour continue to evolve.
+The organization, its events, and tour continued to evolve.